 In this post, you will learn about how to use Python’s Sklearn SimpleImputer for imputing / replacing numerical & categorical missing data using different strategies.
 In one of the related article posted sometime back, the usage of fillna method of Pandas DataFrame is discussed.
-Here is the link, Replace missing values with mean, median and mode.
 Handling missing values is key part of data preprocessing and hence, it is of utmost importance for data scientists / machine learning Engineers to learn different techniques in relation imputing / replacing numerical or categorical missing values with appropriate value based on appropriate strategies.

-SimpleImputer is a class found in package sklearn.impute.
-It is used to impute / replace the numerical or categorical missing data related to one or more features with appropriate values such as following:
+SimpleImputer class is used to impute / replace the numerical or categorical missing data related to one or more features with appropriate values such as following:

 Each of the above type represents strategy when creating an instance of SimpleImputer.
 Here is the Python code sample representing the usage of SimpleImputor for replacing numerical missing value with the mean.